home-assistant/developers.home-assistant/docs/voice/intent-recognition/template-sentence-syntax.md

 title: "Template Sentence Syntax"
 ---

 Template sentences are defined in YAML files using the format of [Hassil, our template matcher](https://github.com/home-assistant/hassil).
-Our template sentences are stored [on GitHub](https://github.com/home-assistant/intents/tree/main/sentences) and are organized by having for each language a directory of files:
+Our template sentences are stored [on GitHub](https://github.com/home-assistant/intents/tree/main/sentences) and are organized by having for each language a directory of files in `sentences/<language>/`:

  - `_common.yaml` - Lists, expansion rules and skip words to be used across all template sentences.
  - `<domain>_<intent>.yaml` - Template sentences for a [single intent](../../intent_builtin) and domain.